pyeve/cerberus/docs/validation-rules.rst

     >>> v.errors   # doctest: +SKIP
     {'prop1': {'anyof': 'no definitions validated', 'definition 1': 'min value is 100', 'definition 0': 'max value is 10'}}

-The ``anyof`` rule works by creating a new instance of a schema for each item in the list.
-The above schema is equivalent to creating two separate schemas:
+The ``anyof`` rule tests each rules set in the list.
+Hence, the above schema is equivalent to creating two separate schemas:

 .. doctest::